-You are on assignment usually for 13 weeks at a time, which gives you plenty of time to pick up and learn a new hobby.
+You are usually on assignment for 13 weeks, giving you plenty of time to pick up and learn a new hobby.
 Learning a new hobby will help with loneliness because it keeps you busy and your mind off being away from family and friends.
 There are so many options to choose from.
 Knitting, crocheting, hiking, writing, yoga, and the list goes on and on.

 Hiking is a great option if you can find a place in your new city.
-It gets you out and about and away from your home away from home.
-Knitting and crocheting are great because they can be done from your home, and there are many tutorials on YouTube that make it easy to teach yourself.
-The list of new hobbies to learn is really endless; it just depends on what interests you and what you think you will enjoy.
+It gets you out and about and away from your home, away from home.
+Knitting and crocheting are great because they can be done from your home, and many YouTube tutorials make it easy to teach yourself.
+The list of new hobbies to learn is endless; it depends on what interests you and what you think you will enjoy.

 Volunteer at an animal shelter:

 Giving your time is also a great way to curb your loneliness.
-What better way to give of your time than spending it with adorable animals at an animal shelter?
+What better way to give your time than spending it with adorable animals at an animal shelter?
 Animal shelters are always looking for volunteers.
-Volunteering will get you out of the house while you spend time with other people and animals that are so appreciative of any attention you can give them.
-At the same time, it may not be in the books for you to adopt a pet while on the road you can give love to those in the animal shelters while you are on assignment.
+Volunteering will get you out of the house while you spend time with other people and animals that appreciate any attention you can give them.
+At the same time, it may not be in the books for you to adopt a pet while on the road.
+You can give love to those in the animal shelters while you are on assignment.

 Loneliness is inevitable while being away from your family and friends, but it doesn’t have to be.

-These are just a few ways that you can handle your loneliness while traveling for an assignment.
+These are just a few ways to handle your loneliness while traveling for an assignment.
 There are many more ways.
-Reaching out on our network group about certain cities is also a great way to find out things to do while you are in your new city.
+Reaching out on our network group about certain cities is also a great way to find out things to do in your new city.

 We hope that providing these tips to ease your travel nursing loneliness will get you started on finding ways to handle the loneliness and enjoy your assignments that much more!